its-Kaktos/Kaktos.UserImmediateActions/README.md

 ( This part makes more sense if you have read the [services](#services) section first. )

-In this service there are two main methods `SignOut` and `RefreshCookie`, and also their Async version.
-Both of them will get an UserId as a parameter and will turn in into a unique key before storing it using the **main store service** along side some other information.
+In this service, there are two main methods `SignOut` and `RefreshCookie`, and also their Async version.
+Both of them will get an UserId as a parameter and will turn it into a unique key before storing it using the **main store service** alongside some other information.
 In the Async methods the storing operation is done asynchronously (depends on the provided implementation of [`IImmediateActionsStore`](#iimmediateactionsstore-)).

-**Warning :**
+**Warning:**
-Make sure to update user SecurityStamp using `UpdateSecurityStampAsync` method from `UserManager` when calling the `SignOut` or `SingOutAsync`, to make sure the user will be singed-out from their account on all their devices. if SecurityStamp is not updated, there is a possibility that the user will not be signed-out on some devices.
+Make sure to update user SecurityStamp using the `UpdateSecurityStampAsync` method from `UserManager` when calling the `SignOut` or `SingOutAsync`, to make sure the user will be singed-out from their account on all their devices. if SecurityStamp is not updated, there is a possibility that the user will not be signed out on some devices.

 ## Services